Scoutski/gameBlog/_posts/2018-12-02-dialog-system-ideas.markdown

 What seems like it might work better is a branching tree structure where I can have any kind of conditional inserted at any point, whether that's a player line choice or a game state variable.

 As far as implementing this system goes, there are a few challenges, primarily driven from my lack of c# knowledge.
+The next is to decide whether or not to try develop my own system or to use one of the existing solutions.
+Two of the most popular solutions I've come across are [Yarn](https://github.com/InfiniteAmmoInc/Yarn) and [Ink](https://github.com/inkle/ink).

+Ultimately, what I decided to go with was a fixed state machine that is based on whatever quest a character was associated with.
+With this solution there are 3 possible states:

+- Before Quest Accepted
+- While Quest is in Progress
+- After Quest Completion

+Any of these states can optionally create a new quest or fixing an existing quest.
+For example, when you talk to NPC1 before a quest is accepted, it's likely that they will give you a quest so then if you try to talk to them straight after, the dialog would switch to the quest in progress lines.

+This is not necessarily the optimal solution as it doesn't leave much room for expanding and in future it would be fun to put in branching dialog paths as well, but for now this seems to be a great start to making a more interactive RPG dialog system.